turnwol7/turnwol7/README.md

 I left 100k oilfield work to start software development at 34!

 - 🔭 I’m currently working on ...
-ERC721a Whitelist NFT project
+Learning in the Web3 industry!
 - 🌱 I’m currently learning ... in my final year of IT-Programming graduating in May 2024
 - 👯 I’m looking to collaborate on ... open source projects!
 - 💬 Ask me about ... videography, travel or the gym!